-Moray's £100m Growth Deal gives significant opportunities for Moray, allowing us to focus on delivering solutions to specific issues that affect local people and businesses.
+Moray's £100m Growth Deal will enable the Council and its partners to capitalise on new opportunities and address challenges that will enable us to build a prosperous economic future for the region and its people.
 I want to pay tribute to the Council officers and many partners who worked hard to collaboratively reach this agreement at the end of 2021.